-This document contains the State Fiscal Year 2021-2022 Unified Planning Work Program (UPWP) for metropolitan transportation planning activities for the Salem-Keizer Transportation Management Area (Map 1) coordinated and provided by the Salem-Keizer Area Transportation Study (SKATS).
+This document contains the State Fiscal Year 2023-2024 Unified Planning Work Program (UPWP) of metropolitan transportation planning activities for the Salem-Keizer Transportation Management Area (Map 1) coordinated and provided by the Salem-Keizer Area Transportation Study (SKATS).
 SKATS staff are employed by the Mid-Willamette Valley Council of Governments (MWVCOG).

-All the products and activities programmed in the SKATS UPWP derive directly from products and processes prescribed for Metropolitan Planning Organizations (MPOs) by federal and state transportation and air quality statutes and regulations.
+All the products and activities programmed in the SKATS UPWP derive directly from products and processes prescribed for Metropolitan Planning Organizations (MPOs) by federal and state statutes and regulations for transportation and air quality.
 Federal statutes and regulations include:

-- Title 23, United States Code as amended (2016) by Fixing America's Surface Transportation (FAST); - Joint FHWA/FTA Metropolitan and Statewide Planning Regulations (23 CFR Part 450 and 500, 49 CFR Part 613); - EPA Transportation Plan Conformity Rule (40 CFR Parts 51 and 53); and - Title VI of the 1964 Civil Rights Act; the President's Executive Order on Environmental Justice; and related statutes, executive orders, and federal regulations.
+- Title 23, United States Code as amended (12/3/2021); - Joint FHWA/FTA Metropolitan and Statewide Planning Regulations (23 CFR Part 450 and 500, 49 CFR Part 613); - EPA Transportation Plan Conformity Rule (40 CFR Parts 51 and 53); and - Title VI of the 1964 Civil Rights Act; the President's Executive Order on Environmental Justice; and related statutes, executive orders, and federal regulations.